 Sync and deduplicate offline and online databases

-Prior to integrating Mindbox, United Colors of Benetton stored customer data online only.
-The Mindbox CDP has become a united repository of customer data: purchase history (offline/online), actions pertaining to newsletters, website activity history.
+Prior to implementing Mindbox, United Colors of Benetton stored only online customers’ data.
+The Mindbox CDP has become a united repository of all customer data: purchase history (offline/online), actions pertaining to newsletters, website activity history.
 The data is used for personalized promotions and communications.

 Data deduplication in Mindbox occurs automatically.
-Deduplication refers to the automatic cleaning and reconnecting of data.
-For example, if we’re talking about offline, the date of birth of the client is known, and in online the email, then when downloading info to Mindbox, the platform will automatically merge the date of birth and email into a single client profile.
+Put simply, deduplication is an automatic data cleaning and merging process.
+For example, if we find out the date of birth of the customer from an offline source and their email from an online source, then once this data reaches the platform, Mindbox will automatically merge the date of birth and email into a single customer profile.

 Integrating Mindbox processing into the online store back office

-The integration of Mindbox processing with the United Colors of Benetton online store was done by OneWay.
+The integration of Mindbox processing with the United Colors of Benetton online store was carried out by a third party service.
 The integration took about two months.
-After that, Color Club members were able to earn and spend points online or, for example, accumulate points for offline purchases and spend them in the online store.
+After that, Color Club members were able to earn and spend points online or, for example, accumulate points from offline purchases and spend them in the online store.

-Processing provides a data exchange between the online store and Mindbox at all order stages, including the shopping cart.
-For example, in the shopping cart, a client sees how many points can be spent on the order, and how many there are to earn.
+Processing ensures a data exchange between the online store and Mindbox at all order stages, including the shopping cart.
+For example, in the shopping cart, a customer sees how many points can be spent on the order, and how many can be earned.

-Creating the Color Club site interface: personal accounts, rules, contact confirmation menu
+Creating the Color Club website interface: personal customer account area, rules, contact confirmation menu

-To make it convenient for clients to take advantage of Color Club features, true experts drew and set up the site’s interface: authorizations by phone number, personal accounts with point balances, information about point accruals and deductions.
+To make it convenient for customers to take advantage of Color Club features, our expert colleagues designed and set up the website’s interface including pages for phone number authorizations, personal accounts with point balances, information about bonus point accruals and deductions.

-In addition to notifications about points in the shopping cart, within the profile of a registered Color Club member, one can see additional information, such as available points, gains, and point usage.
+In addition to notifications about points in the shopping cart, you can also see additional information such as available points, accruals, and point usage in the profile of a registered Color Club member,.

-After launching the Color Club loyalty program in offline and online, United Colors of Benetton customers received an omnichannel loyalty program with a unified personal account on the site, a virtual card, authorizations via SMS and the ability to accumulate and spend points anywhere.
-The United Colors of Benetton team in Russia was able to get to know their customers better, started tracking offline repeat purchases, setting up automated campaigns and personal promotions to increase repeat purchases.
+After launching the Color Club loyalty program offline and online, United Colors of Benetton customers got access to an omnichannel loyalty program with a unified personal account on the wesite, a virtual card, authorizations via SMS and the ability to accumulate and spend points anywhere.
+The United Colors of Benetton team in the CIS was able to get to know their customers better, started tracking offline repeat purchases, setting up automated campaigns and personal promotions to increase repeat purchases.

-To make participation in the Color Club interesting and convenient, it’s simply not sufficient enough to operate by basic rules: one would want to run personal offers and deals for clients via email, SMS, website and virtual cards, depending on the preferences of individual clients.
-I am smoothly moving on to the next stage – the launch of cross-channel automated communications.
+To make participation in the Color Club interesting and convenient, launching basic rules simply won’t be enough.
+To make the loyalty program better, we also wanted to run personal offers and deals for customers via email, SMS, virtual cards, and the website, depending on the preferences of each individual customer.
+This brings me smoothly over to the next stage – the launch of cross-channel automated communications.

 United Colors of Benetton Loyalty Program Manager

-We understand that obtainment of this knowledge will allow us not only to increase the LTV of our loyal audience but also offer them the services and privileges that will allow us to build a strong emotional connection between our brand and buyers.
-This is exactly what UCB is striving for in all regions where it is present.
+We understand that obtainint this knowledge will allow us not only to increase the LTV of our loyal audience but also offer them the services and privileges that will allow us to create a strong emotional connection between our brand and buyers.
+This is exactly what UCoB is striving for in all regions where it is present.

-I am sure that the experience of Mindbox in the field of communication personalizations will allow us to build an effective dialogue with our clients.».
+I am confident that Mindbox’s experience in personalizing communications will allow us to build an effective dialogue with our customers.

 Automated cross channel communications

-During the year in which we worked with United Colors of Benetton, 64 automated campaigns were deployed via email, SMS, and virtual cards for iOS and Android wallets were deployed.
+During the year in which we worked with United Colors of Benetton, 64 automated campaigns were launched via email, SMS and virtual cards for iOS and Android wallets.
 It makes no sense to dive into each deployment, so I’ll give you a few examples of the automated campaigns from different channels:

-- Email newsletter with points and a QR code for a virtual card and a curious reactivation letter.
+- Email newsletter with bonus points and a QR code for a virtual loyalty card, as well as an intriguing reactivation letter.

-Email newsletter with points and a QR code for a virtual card and a curious reactivation letter
+Email newsletter with points and a QR code for a virtual card and an intriguing reactivation letter

-A client registers with Color Club, following this, a welcome letter with welcome points for the first purchase and a QR code are sent for the quick set up of a virtual card for smartphones hits the clients e-mail.
+Once a customer registers with Color Club, they get a welcome email with bonus welcome points for their first purchase, as well as a QR code for the quick set up of a virtual card on their smartphone.

-If the client does not spend the 500 welcome points, a letter will arrive asking him to take a survey.
-The point of the survey is to assess the quality of UCB service and to figure out why he did not spend the points.
+If the customer does not spend the 500 welcome points, they’ll get another email asking them to take a survey.
+The point of the survey is to assess the quality of UCoB service and to figure out why the customer didn’t spend the points.

-Since Mindbox monitors order status changes, transactional mailings are configured on the platform.
-For example, a reminder mailing about the expiration of a saved order: if the client did not pick up an order 4 days after the transition of the order to the «Ready for delivery» status, we notify the client of this via text message.
+Since Mindbox can monitor order status changes, transactional emails can be configured on the platform.
+For example, a reminder about an order delivered for in-store pickup that is about to be sent back.
+If the customer has not collected their order 4 days after the transition of the order to the “Ready for pickup” status, we notify the customer of this via text message.

 Virtual wallet card

-Each member of the Color Club loyalty program receives a link (in an email or text message) for a virtual card that can be installed into a wallet for iOS or Android.
-Using it, you can log in at the register, receive personal push notifications, see your number of points and current level in the loyalty program.
+Each member of the Color Club loyalty program receives a link (in an email or text message) for a virtual card that can be installed into an iOS or Android wallet.
+Using this card, customers can log in at the cash register, receive personalized push notifications, see their number of points and current level in the loyalty program.

-Thus, United Colors of Benetton sets up communications through customer-friendly channels using an interface that strips the need to involve developers.
+Thus, United Colors of Benetton sets up communications through customer-friendly channels using an interface that removes the need to involve developers.

 Multichannel product recommendations based on machine learning

-Mindbox machine learning product guidelines are a cool thing.
-They can be shown at the register, website, in letters, and any other channel.
+Mindbox machine learning product recommendations are an amazing feature and super versatile, too.
+They can be shown at the cash register, on the website, in emails and any other channel.
 Product recommendations are calculated for each customer based on his or her interests, purchase history, viewed products, and the behavior of similar shoppers.
 Moreover, the algorithm takes into account sales in all channels, offline and online.

-Additionally, the algorithm can be tuned at will.
-You can limit the selection of goods by key characteristics such as price or collection, recommend a category to another one, suggest related or similar products.
+The algorithm can also be tuned manually.
+You can limit the selection of products using key characteristics such as price or collection, recommend one category to another, suggest add-on or similar products.

-United Colors of Benetton utilizes product recommendations over two channels, in letters and on their website.
-I’ll tell you a little bit about each.
+United Colors of Benetton uses product recommendations in two channels – in emails and on their website.

 Email product recommendations

-Recommendations are based on products that are of interest to the client.
-For example, in the automated «Abandoned shopping cart» campaign, we provide personalized recommendations for products that a customer previously added to his cart.
+Recommendations are based on products that are of interest to the customer.
+For example, in the automated “Abandoned shopping cart” campaign, we provide personalized recommendations for products that a customer previously added to their cart.

 Product recommendations on the United Colors of Benetton website